 “I work outside of the United States and my salary is not in US Dollars.
 How should I report it?”

-Please report both in U.S. Dollars (using a currency conversion calculator), and in your local currency.
-We require your salary in U.S. Dollars for reporting purposes.
-However, we recognize that fluctuating currency rates can cause a converted salary to inaccurately reflect your true salary progression.
+Please report your salary in your local currency.
+Your salary will automatically be converted to US Dollars using the daily exchange rate.
+We recognize that fluctuating currency rates can cause a converted salary to inaccurately reflect your true salary progression.

 Our goal is to better understand your professional progression as we assess how you demonstrate the accomplished criterion.
 As you review the guidelines above, remember to be concise and confident in describing your professional experiences!